materialsproject/pymatgen-analysis-defects/docs/joss/paper.md

 # Summary

-Point defects can often be the determining factor in the properties of semiconductor and optoelectronic materials [@CGWalle_defects_RMP].
+Point defects can often determine the properties of semiconductor and optoelectronic materials.
-Simulation of point defects is one of the most complex workflows in computational materials science, involving extensive pre- and post-processing of the structural and electronic structure data.
+Simulation of point defects is one of the most complex workflows in computational materials science, involving extensive pre- and post-processing of the structural and electronic structure data[@CGWalle_defects_RMP].
 Multiple software packages exist to automate the simulation of point defects [@Broberg2018,@Kumagai2021,@Huang2022,], however, there is a lack of a code that focuses on:

 1. Integration with standardized high-throughput workflow frameworks.